Connectivity in the space of framed hyperbolic 3-manifolds: Paths

 \section{Paths}

-Here we will study paths in $\mathcal{H}$, starting with Section \ref{subsec-pathexamples} in which we will present a number of examples.
+This section will examine paths in $\mathcal{H}$, starting with Section \ref{subsec-pathexamples}, in which we will present a number of examples.
 In addition to general interest, these examples will motivate some of our theorems and demonstrate sharpness of some hypotheses.
 Section \ref{subsec-PathConstraints} will develop the general theory that we will use to understand constraints on possible paths in $\mathcal{H}$.
-In Section \ref{subsec-ccpath} we will analyze paths of convex cocompact Kleinian groups (Theorem \ref{Thm-CCPathFactor}), and Section \ref{subsec-pathcomps} will conclude with constructing an infinite family of path components of $\mathcal{H}_\infty$ (Theorem \ref{Thm-GGluePathComp}), in particular demonstrating that $\mathcal{H}_\infty$ is not path connected (Corollary \ref{cor-notpathconn}).
+Section \ref{subsec-pathcomps} will conclude with constructing an infinite family of path components of $\mathcal{H}_\infty$ (Theorem \ref{Thm-GGluePathComp}), in particular demonstrating that $\mathcal{H}_\infty$ is not path connected (Corollary \ref{cor-notpathconn}).